 "This was handled expeditiously and very quickly," Winters said.

 Jackson County District Attorney Beth Heckert has said Campos is suspected of being the one who carried out Damiano's murder.
 He likely will be extradited back to Jackson County to face his charges sometime this week unless he fights the extradition.

 "Then it'll take longer," Heckert said.
 "We just have to prove to Washington he was, in fact, the person we were looking for."

 Damiano, who was also known by the name Tony Della Penna, was found dead at his home in the Bear Creek Mobile Home Park outside Ashland during a welfare check by police.

 "He hadn't been seen for a couple of days," Winters said.
 "Some of his neighbors were concerned."

-Winters said Damiano died from a "sharp force trauma," but would not elaborate and also declined to comment on the property taken from the home.
-Heckert said it appears Damiano and Campos knew each other, but specifics on their relationship are not known.
+Winters said Damiano died from a "sharp force trauma," but would not elaborate or comment on the property taken from the home.
+Heckert said it appears Damiano and Campos knew each other, but specifics on their relationship is not known.